-- Click and hold the Stamp tool icon to see the menu of available stamps. - Select one of the stamp types then click in your page to create a standard-size stamp. - 4.
-Alternatively, drag-out a box to denote the size of the new stamp. - 5.
-Double-click the stamp to open its associated note window.
+- Click and hold the Stamp tool icon to see the menu of available stamps. - 3.
+Select one of the stamp types then click in your page to create a standard-size stamp. - 4.
+Alternatively, drag-out a box to denote the size of the new stamp. - Double-click the stamp to open its associated note window. - Right-click on the stamp to choose the Properties... menu and alter the opacity of the stamp.